Manipulating Feature Visualizations with Gradient Slingshots: Evaluation

 \subsection{Accuracy -- Manipulation Trade-Off}

-The manipulation procedure involves a trade-off between preserving the model performance and achieving the manipulation objective (\cref{eq:final_loss}).
+The manipulation procedure involves a trade-off between preserving model performance and achieving the manipulation objective (\cref{eq:final_loss}).
 In this experiment, we manipulate multiple models varying the parameter $\alpha$, which controls the weights of manipulation and preservation loss terms, and fix the other fine-tuning hyperparameters.

 Qualitative experimental results for \texttt{ResNet-50} and regularized Fourier FV are presented in~\cref{fig: alpha_sim}, and quantitative results in~\cref{tab: alpha-res50}.
-As expected, very high values of $\alpha$ reduce the similarity between the FV output and the target image.
+As expected, very high values of $\alpha$ reduce both similarity and alignment between the FV output and the target.
 Conversely, very low values of $\alpha$ also result in low manipulation success.
 We hypothesize that small $\alpha$ values result in overly drastic changes to the activation landscape, possibly introducing multiple local optima far from the target image.
 Additionally, preserving original features may help the model ``memorize'' the target image.
 For example, when the target is a Dalmatian holding a tennis ball (see the target image in~\cref{fig: eval_all_fig}), GS can teach a feature to activate on components such as Dalmatian fur patterns, eyes, and the green color of the ball.
-Additional evaluation results with other settings and metrics are provided in~\cref{app: alpha}.
+Extended results across settings are in~\cref{app: alpha}.